 The Bet Calculator tool has additional ‘saves your bets’ functionality that allows users to view and share previously calculated bets they have saved.
 For those of us using multiple books across multiple sports, being able to keep track of all of your bets is key to long term profitability.
 The bet calculator is entirely free to use, so is a handy way to keep a log of the returns you’ve kept over time.

-These guys have built the best tool in my opinion.
+These guys have built the best free bet calculator tool in our humble opinion.
 It’s a little bit more complicated if you’re new to the page, but that’s only because they cover pretty much any bet that you might have a need to calculate.
 The buttons make the whole process simple and easy to navigate and the fact they cover a wide range of betting types really does make this one of the most versatile bet calculators around.

 You navigate through the different bets like a step by step journey, select your bet type move down to the next section, check the buttons that apply to your bet, move down to the next section and so on.

-There are lots of other protagonists and every hyphenated-dot-com-domain-version of bet calculator exists with their own versions of betting calculating tools.
+There are lots of other protagonists, with other leading bookies such as BetVictor, Betfair and plenty more offering their own versions.
 The examples I’ve plucked out above seem to be enough in terms of a top 5.
 I can’t imagine you would need any other betting permutations outside of what these 5 provide and more often than not, the betting slip can offer you a calculation up front.